JetBrains/kotlin-web-site/docs/topics/native/native-improving-compilation-time.md

   produced by the project module changes, just a part of `klib` is further recompiled into a binary.

-  This feature is an [Experimental](components-stability.md#stability-levels-explained).
+  This feature is [Experimental](components-stability.md#stability-levels-explained).
 To enable it, add the `kotlin.incremental.native=true` option to your `gradle.properties` file.
-If you face any issues, create an [issue in YouTrack](https://kotl.in/issue).
+If you face any problems, create an [issue in YouTrack](https://kotl.in/issue).

 ## Windows OS configuration